arnoldrebello/Air-Strike/README.md

 # Air-Strike
 Modern OpenGL project in C++

+The Project runs at 4K and 120Hz making complete use of GPU processing and Memory

 Step 1: Installation and setup of IDE
 - Install Visual Studio 2019 with all essential components
 - open VS installer -> Modify and check desktop development with C++ and game development with C++